LGBTQ rights in China: Other forms of censorship

-On March 2, 2017, the judgement of the "First Case of Chinese Gay Educational Right " was pronounced in the Beijing Higher People's Court.
-The plaintiff, Qiu Bai (pseudonym), a senior student at Sun Yat-Sen University in Guangzhou, lost the lawsuit.
 In 2017, an LGBT conference was scheduled to be held in Xi'an.
 Western reports, using the organizers blog as their source, claimed the police had detained the organizers and threatened them.

 In 2020, Shanghai Pride Festival, one of the most important gay rights festivals founded in 2009, were forced to cancel their activities.
 The announcement posted on their website read, "ShanghaiPRIDE regrets to announce that we are cancelling all upcoming activities".
 The organisation expressed solidarity with their community and encouraged them to remain "proud", without specifying reasons for the cancellations.
 Subsequently, ShanghaiPRIDE has not resumed its celebrations.
 Limited online events remain accessible through their website.

-In 2021, PFLAG China (Parents, Families, and Friends of Lesbians and Gays) changed its name to "Trueself", and the goal of the association altered as well: it now connects the work with the governmental statement by claiming that they focus on " make tens of thousands of families an important basis for national development, national progress, and social harmony ".
+In 2021, PFLAG China (Parents, Families, and Friends of Lesbians and Gays) changed its name to "Trueself", and the goal of the association altered as well: it now connects the work with the governmental statement by claiming that they focus on "make tens of thousands of families an important basis for national development, national progress, and social harmony".
 In 2024, one of the country's last remaining lesbian bars, the Roxie in Shanghai, was forced to close.